Police Call Box

 The Civil Defence & Emergency Service Preservation Trust now manage eleven of the UK's last "Gilbert Mackenzie Trench" Police Signal Boxes on behalf of a private collector.
 Another blue police box of this style is preserved at the National Tramway Museum, Crich, Derbyshire.
 One of the Trust's boxes stands outside the Kent Police Museum in Chatham, Kent. and another at Grampian Transport Museum.
-An original MacKenzie Trench box exists in the grounds of the Metropolitan Police College (Peel Centre) at Hendon.
-There is no public access, but it can easily be seen from a Northern Line tube train travelling from Colindale to Hendon Central (on the left hand side).
+An original MacKenzie Trench box exists on the grounds of the Metropolitan Police College (Peel Centre) at Hendon.
+There is no public access, but it can easily be seen from a Northern Line tube train traveling from Colindale to Hendon Central (on the left-hand side).

 Fifty posts were installed in the "Square Mile" from 1907; they were in use until 1988.